-extract
+• extract

-Unpacks an individual file or directory from a single-file backup.
+Unpacks individual files or directories from a single-file backup.
 It is useful for troubleshooting, or for restorations that do not require the full set of backup data.
-The resulting file or directory goes into the current directory, or into backup-dir if specified.
-All files and directory contents in the image with absolute path names are extracted into the same absolute paths on the local system.
-For usage examples, see Section 4.3.1, "Making a Single-File Backup".
+The resulting file or directory goes into the current directory, or into the backup directory, if specified with --backup-dir; in either case, the destination directory must be empty.
+For usage examples, see Section 4.3.5, "Making a Single-File Backup".

-The --src-entry=path option can be used for selective extraction of a single file or single directory in image.
-Specify the path as it appears in the image.
+The --src-entry=string option can be used for selective extraction of files or directories whose path names in the image contain the string specified with the option.